 Blossoms in High Park usually reach peak bloom between late April and early May.
 As you can see from our Peak Bloom Records below, the date varies year by year as it is a temperature dependent process.
 In 2016, there was no peak bloom due to unpredictable weather patterns during the winter and early spring.

-In 2017, peak bloom occurred on Cherry Hill on April 24.
-Trees in other locations of the park (along Grenadier Pond and near the Adventure Playground) hit peak bloom 4 days later on April 28.
+In 2018, peak bloom occurred on Cherry Blossom Hill on May 7.
+Trees in other locations of the park (along Grenadier Pond and near the Adventure Playground) hit peak bloom 4 days later on May 11.

 The blooming period begins when 20% of the cherry blossoms are open and ends when the petals fall.
 “Peak bloom” starts when at least 70% of the blossoms are open.
 Once open, flowers last from 4-10 days, depending on the weather conditions.
 Cool, calm weather can extend the bloom period, while warm, unsettled weather can shorten it.